mattrwyrick/NFL-Game-Predictor/README.md

 # NLP Play.i
 Implementation of AI algorithms to predict winners and losers in an NFL season.

+# Screenshots
+Screenshots of the webapp available in the screenshots folder

 ## Aglorithms implemented
 * Linear Regression
 * Decision Tree